-When you build a custom report in the Reporting Add-on, you have the option to choose a visual to display on your dashboard.
-There are six different visuals you can use: bar, column, line, area, doughnut, pie, summary, and table.
+When you build a custom report in the Reporting add-on, you have the option to choose a visual to display on your dashboard.
+There are eight different visuals you can use: bar, column, line, area, doughnut, pie, summary, and table.
 Below you'll find information on each to help you determine which one will work best for the data you're displaying.

 Line - Use a line graph when you want to show the growth of a metric over time.
-For example, you may want to show a line graph when displaying the growth of the number of contacts in your database over a month to see how the numbers increased or decreased.
+For example, you may want to show a line graph when displaying the growth of the number of contacts in your database over a period of time.

-Pie chart - Use a pie chart to show the components that make up a specific category over a fixed period of time.
-For example, if you want to understand the proportions of your database that are in each lifecycle stage, you can create a pie chart to see the breakdown.
+Doughnut chart - Use a doughnut chart to show the components that make up a specific category over a fixed period of time.
+For example, if you want to view the breakdown of your contacts database by lifecycle stage, you can create a doughnut chart.